3-day itinerary in bavaria

-Home » Europe » 3 DAYS IN BAVARIA TRAVEL ITINERARY: FROM MUNICH TO THE MAGIC CASTLES!
+Home » Europe » 3-DAY ITINERARY IN BAVARIA: FROM MUNICH TO THE MAGIC CASTLES!

 We spent 3 days in Bavaria, exploring this southern German region with its magnificent mountain views, fairytale castles, beautiful Munich and quaint villages.
 Our trip to southern Bavaria took place over three days, with an extra day dedicated to the return journey.